LCR-ADS-Lab/ASC-Treebank/README.md

 ## Citation
 If you use the model or the treebank, please cite [this paper](https://aclanthology.org/2023.cxgsnlp-1.7/):

 Kyle, K. & Sung, H. (2023).
-An argument structure construction treebank, CxG+NLP, GURT (Georgetown University Round Table) 2023.
+An argument structure construction treebank, In *Proceedings of the First International Workshop on Construction Grammars and NLP (CxGs+NLP, GURT/SyntaxFest 2023)*, 51–62, Association for Computational Linguistics.

 ## License